elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Usecase-Testing-minutes.md

 **Parking lot:**

 - ELISA blog post - what do we want to do for this? demo? what content, what doc work do we need to finish first
-  - 2/23 - demo videos?
-Min and Maemalynn Meanor <maemalynn@linuxfoundation.org> asked about based on the annual update material.
-    _"During your update last week, you mentioned the cabin lights demo.
-We were wondering if you'd be interested in sharing more details about it in a blog and the collaboration under the ELISA Project.
-We'd love to publish more details in the next few weeks - we can even embed your video in it."_
-  - ACTION: **Next call we do the demo and record it**
-  - Demo: Starting with the Basic Demo
   - Audience: Students (Martin: Try to have students review our video/post before published)
   - [FUTURE: Do all demos, ACTION: Clean up docs/links we point at for demo](https://github.com/elisa-tech/wg-aerospace/blob/main/demos/copilot/Readme.md#getting-started)
     - Need to figure out how to document the cFS integration